syswonder/Rux-perl/README.md

 ```bash
 sh apps/c/rux-perl/test_perl.sh
 ```
-The test results will be saved in /rux-perl/test_result.txt
+The test results will be saved in `/rux-perl/test_result.txt`

+You can see more information in [Ruxos-Book](https://ruxos.syswonder.org/chap02/apps/perl.html)